-Each spring, Native artists from many western states and Canada submit work for consideration by a jury of local artists and curators.
-The jury has the pleasure of seeing the latest in Native art, and the difficult challenge of winnowing down a selection of works for the exhibition.
-This dynamic process provides an annual opportunity for the Washington State History Museum to showcase Native artists from the broader region, and for artists to win honors and awards.
+Each spring, Native artists from across the U.S. and Canada submit work for consideration by a jury of local artists and curators.
+The jurying is "blind" -- meaning the name of the artist and other information is not presented with the work.
+This dynamic process provides an annual opportunity for the Washington State History Museum to showcase new and familiar Native artists, and for artists to win honors and awards.

 Each year the museum adds one work from the exhibition to its collection.
 If you are a collector, too, you’ll be delighted to know that most of the works in the show are available for purchase.